erp12/pyshgp/docs/Genetic_Operators.rst

     "Unlike most traditional parent selection techniques, lexicase selection does not base selection on a fitness value that is aggregated over all test cases; rather, it considers test cases one at a time in random order"
     -- T. Helmuth, L. Spector

-Lexicase selection follows the following procedures:
+Lexicase selection follows the following procedure:

 1. Set **candidates** to be the entire population.
 2. Set **cases** to be a list of all of the test cases in random order.